-Where reasonably possible, the School will hold more than one emergency contact number for each pupil to provide the School with additional options to make contact with a responsible adult, particularly when a child is repeatedly absent and/or absent for prolonged periods or is also identified as a welfare and/or safeguarding concern or is missing from education is also identified as a welfare and/or safeguarding concern.
+Where reasonably possible, the School will hold more than one emergency contact number for each pupil to provide the School with additional options to make contact with a responsible adult particularly when a child who is repeatedly absent and/or absent for prolonged periods is also identified as a welfare and/or safeguarding concern.
 School attendance registers are carefully monitored to identify any trends.